Review of LadyCare Magnet for Menopause Relief—The Pros and Cons

 This is where things are a little vague.
 The magnets apparently help balance the body's nervous system.

-In the video (right), a Harley Street doctor admits he doesn't know quite how they work, despite seeing good results with his patients.
+In the video (below), a Harley Street doctor admits he doesn't know quite how they work, despite seeing good results with his patients.
 He says there are no reports of unwanted side effects.
 There is ongoing research to learn about the science behind their effectiveness.

 Personally, I don't feel the need to understand how they work, any more than knowing how painkillers or travel pills do.